Washington Guardsman reconnects with Palauan roots through State Partnership Program

 |0

-This work, Washington Guardsman reconnects with Palauan roots through State Partnership Program [Image 5 of 5], by SFC Elizabeth Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Washington Guardsman reconnects with Palauan roots through State Partnership Program, by SFC Elizabeth Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT